 A search for [hotels near central park] might be assuming that hotels near Manhattan’s Central Park in New York will be returned in search results, but again there are many central parks, and probably many people searching for hotels near one of them.
 Searches for [empire state building] or [golden gate bridge] that include some geographic information with them like a city or state name aren’t too difficult for a search engine to return results for.

-Without that geographic information, a search engine could try doing things like looking for the IP address of the person doing the searching, to try to guess where they are searching for.
+Without that geographic information, a search engine could try doing things like looking for the IP address of the person doing the searching, to try to guess where they are searching from.
 That would reflect the assumption that the location of the searcher might be helpful in pointing to the right location.
-A person in New Jersey searching for the [statute of liberty] is probably trying to find the nearby landmark on Liberty Island.
+A person in New Jersey searching for the [statute of liberty] is probably trying to find the nearby landmark on Ellis Island.
 But what if the searcher is in Michigan, and traveling to Paris, and wants to see one of the Statues of Liberty there?

 While search engines could also look at knowledge bases like Wikipedia or Freebase or even Google Maps to try to associate a landmark or point of interest with a specific location, But that still suffers from the problem of multiple entries of landmarks with the same name, or even incomplete Knowledge bases that may not list some landmarks.